CosmicSlothOracle/kosvite/CONSOLIDATED_AUTH_GUIDE.md

 3. **📧 Email Invitations**: Secure user onboarding
 4. **🔄 Unified Interface**: All admin functions in Netlify CMS
 5. **🚀 Simplified Maintenance**: Fewer authentication systems to manage
+6. **💰 Free Plan Compatible**: Works with Netlify's free Starter plan

 ## 🎉 **Result:**

-The project now has a **single, secure authentication system** using Netlify Identity.
+The project now has a **single, secure authentication system** using Netlify Identity with built-in authentication.
 All admin functions are accessible through the same login, eliminating the security risk of hardcoded credentials while providing a better user experience.

 **Status**: ✅ **CONSOLIDATION COMPLETE**